pt-br/relay-mutation-guide/README.md

 - At `getConfigs()` we advise how Relay should handle the `AddPhonePayload` returned by the server.
 In our case, we are using a `FIELDS_CHANGE` type (because our User has changed, now it has more Phones than before) and we specify the `id` of what is being changed, our `viewer` id (that is the `User` id).

+At this point, your mutation should be working fine.

+Now, we must configure how we will be sending the necessary data to our `AddPhoneMutation.js` (as `props`) into our React application, and setting how to call this mutation internally.

+### Calling our Mutation from React

+You